tucats/ego/SERVER.md

 # Writing a Service <a name="services"></a>

+**** THIS IS OUT OF DATE ****

 This section covers details of writing a service.
-The service program is called automatically by the Ego web server when a request comes in with an endpoint URL that matches the service file location.
-The URL is available to the service, along with other variables indicating status of authentication, etc. The service program is then run, and it has responsibility for determining the HTTP status and response type of the result.
+The service handler function is called automatically by the Ego web server when a request comes in with an endpoint URL that matches the service file location.
+Information about the request is provided with information about the requst, the caller, headers, and parameters via a `Request` parameter.
+The service's `handler()` function is responsible for formulating a response using the handler's second argument, which must be a `Response` object.
+This object allows the handler to set the status, and write a response body payload (either as text or JSON).

 Server startup scans the `services/` directory below the Ego path to find the Ego programs